Medicines are often used to relieve the

-Diuretics ("water pills") are usually prescribed to reduce fluid retention and
+Diuretics ("water pills") reduce fluid buildup and

 related swelling.
 They may also lower blood pressure in the upper left heart

-chamber (left atrium) and relieve breathing difficulties.
+chamber (left atrium) and relieve breathing problems.

-Medicines are used to treat complications.
-Complications
+Medicines used to treat complications

-Infections.
+Antibiotics.
 If you have an

 artificial valve, you may need to take

 antibiotics before you have certain

 dental or surgical procedures.
 You will likely take antibiotics

 after surgery to repair or replace a valve.
 If you